The last week of January and the first week of February were packed with events and meetings.

 The day before FOSDEM starts, the CentOS project organizes a community

-meetup in the form of their Dojos at an IBM office in Brussels
+meetup in the form of their Dojos at an IBM office in Brussels.
+Because

 Gluster is participating in the CentOS Storage SIG (special interest group), I was asked to present something.
 My talk had a good